-Before the PCB was sent for manufacturing, it was also printed in 1:1 scale as the dummy load PCB described in section 3.5.
-This also helps to ensure the critical positioning of the 4 mm banana connectors that will attach to the test equipment, as seen in ???.
+The layout was printed in 1:1 scale to verify the layout in the same way as for the dummy load.
+This was especially important due to the critical positioning of the 4 mm banana connectors that will attach to the test equipment.